aditya-taparia/VLCFusion/README.md

     ```
 * **Outputs:** This script generates `cegr_initial_metadata.csv` (for IR) and `i1co_initial_metadata.csv` (for Visible) in the specified output directory.

-**3. IR-RGB Data Combination and Synchronization (`ATR Experiment/ATR data preprocessing/combine_and_synchronize.py`)**
+**4. IR-RGB Data Combination and Synchronization (`ATR Experiment/ATR data preprocessing/combine_and_synchronize.py`)**
-* **Purpose:** Takes the initial metadata DataFrames (from S2) and synchronizes IR and Visible frames.
+* **Purpose:** Takes the initial metadata DataFrames and synchronizes IR and Visible frames.
 For each IR frame, it identifies the closest corresponding Visible frame based on timestamps, adhering to a 100ms tolerance window as specified in the VLCFusion paper.
 * **Usage Example:**
     ```bash
     python ATR Experiment/ATR data preprocessing/combine_and_synchronize.py \